manimino/litebox/README.md

 #### Pandas

 Pandas does not use an index data structure; its performance gains over Python are due to its internal use of numpy arrays, which allow vectorized operations.
-It will outperform by roughly 10x under all conditions.
-It uses the least RAM and has the slowest `update` and `remove` operations.
+It will outperform by roughly 10x ~ 20x under all conditions.
+It uses a small amount of RAM and has the slowest `update` and `remove` operations.

 ### Performance